3 (2012 Indian film): Plot

 At Ram's funeral, his wife Janani hallucinates about him running away, and the film flashes back to when Ram and Janani were 12th-grade students when Ram helps Janani fix her bicycle and tells his friends Senthil and Kumaran that he has a crush on her.
 He joins her tuition, to see her every day, in the hopes that she will reciprocate his love for her.
 As time goes by, she eventually reciprocates his love.

 After Janani is awoken by her maid, she tries to hunt for Ram's friend, Senthil, to know the mystery behind Ram's death.
 Janani enquires about Senthil's parents but she doesn't find any clue.
 Later, Janani finds a suicide letter from Ram in his coat.
 She again requests Senthil's parents to convince Senthil to help Janani and she asks him to reveal what they were hiding from her.
-A distraught Senthil tells Janani that when she was leaving for the US, Kumaran got married and he went to Singapore.
+A distraught Senthil tells Janani that when he was leaving for the US, Kumaran got a job and moved to Singapore.
 Upon finding out that his two friends have moved on, Ram hallucinates and almost drowns when he tries to swim past a beach but is saved by Senthil.
 Senthil doesn't suspect anything strange and just thinks that this happened because Ram was drunk.
 Later on, one day when Ram took a 3.2 crore loss, he lost his control and accidentally killed Janani's pet dog, Tom.
 This leads Senthil to consult a doctor who notices him being strange having extreme emotions, the primary emotions being despair or anger.
 Senthil tells a doctor about Ram's actions, the doctor reveals it might be bipolar disorder, and if bipolar disorder is not treated, It could lead to suicide.
 When Senthil tries to warn Ram by inviting him to spend nights out with him, Ram loses his sense of control and attacks Senthil with a bottle and chair, leaving the place.
 Later, Senthil finds Ram unconscious on the road.